brianryer/portfolio/collections/_resume_sections/profile.md

 verbose_profile:

-  I am a technical writer, content manager, and information designer with well developed skills in data management, web development, and presentation.
-I am fluent in German, and held a TS/SCI security clearance while living abroad.
+  I am a technical writer, content manager, and information designer with well developed skills in documentation operations, data management, and web development.
+  I am fluent in German, and held a TS/SCI security clearance.
 ---